RakibulRanak/SlackBook/documentation/slackManifest.md

 ## Scopes of Access tokens ( as per slack api documentation )

-### user : ( means, following permission has to be accessed using user token).
+### user :
+> following permission will be accessed using user token.

+  files:write
-    Files:write Upload, edit, and delete files as your slack app
+  > Upload, edit, and delete files as your slack app

-### bot :	( means, following permissions have to be accessed using bot token).
+### bot :
+> following permissions will be accessed using bot token.

+  Channels:read
-    Channels:read View basic information about public channels in a workspace
+  > View basic information about public channels in a workspace

+  Channels:history
-    Channels:history View messages and other content in public channels that your slack app has been added to
+  > View messages and other content in public channels that your slack app has been added to

+  Chat:write
-    Chat:write  Post messages in approved channels & conversations
+  > Post messages in approved channels & conversations

+  Im:history
-    Im:history View messages and other content in direct messages that your slack app has been added to
+  > View messages and other content in direct messages that your slack app has been added to

+  Users:read
-    Users:read View people in a workspace
+  > View people in a workspace

+  Commands
-    Commands Add shortcuts and/or slash commands that people can use
+  > Add shortcuts and/or slash commands that people can use

  ```yaml
  app_home: